Convert more visits to installs with store listing experiments

 Why it works

-Store listing experiments let you A/B test changes to your store listing on subsets of your users so that you can choose changes which bring you the most installs, backed by data.
+Store listing experiments let you A/B test changes to your store listing on subsets of your users so that you can make changes, backed by data, that lead to more installs.

 - Test variants of your store listing's graphics and text.